MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Açıklamalar

-Denetim penceresi daha sonra yeniden oluşturulup `OnBorderStyleChanged` çağırılır.
+Daha sonra Denetim penceresi yeniden oluşturulur ve `OnBorderStyleChanged` çağırılır.

 ##  <a name="setcapture"></a>Coelcontrol:: SetCapture